-1. Bring your grassfed beef and lamb to room temperature before cooking.
+1. Bring your grassfed beef to room temperature before cooking.
 This allows for a well-seared exterior and warmed interior without having to use excessive time to cook (and dry out your meat).

 2. Grassfed meat requires less cooking time due to its high protein and low fat content.
 30% less cooking time is a good rule of thumb.